nicolevigneri/nicolevigneri/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a Software Engineering project for my CS330 class at West Virginia University
+- 🔭 I’m currently working on nothing at the moment!
 - 🌱 I’m currently learning programming languages such as Java, HTML, CSS, JavaScript
 - 🤔 I’m looking for help with improving my coding skills and communication with others
 - 💬 Ask me about my hobbies (hint, I like the outdoors!)